Cenbull70/Group_Project_3/README.md

 - Nearby Places Analysis: Click on haunted locations to display nearby hospitals and cemeteries within a 5-mile radius.
 - Custom Layers: Toggle between haunted places, historical sites, census data, and analysis buffers for an in-depth view.
 - Responsive Sidebar: Access summarized information and detailed analyses through dynamically updated side panels.

+## Data Processing Scripts
+This repository includes Python scripts for processing and analyzing geospatial data related to battlefields, historical sites, cemeteries, haunted places, and medical facilities in Kansas.
+The scripts facilitate data collection from APIs, data merging, conversion to GeoJSON format, and database interactions for visualization and analysis.

+### Key Features
+- Automated Data Collection: Python scripts fetch location data from the Google Maps API and save it as CSV files.
+- Data Merging: Merges multiple datasets to create unified records of historical sites and battlefields.
+- GeoJSON Conversion: Converts CSV data to GeoJSON format for use in mapping and analysis.
+- Database Integration: Connects to PostgreSQL databases using SQLAlchemy to execute queries and retrieve data for further processing.

 ## Technologies Used
 - HTML5 & CSS3: Structuring and styling the application.